blasterpal/matterhorn/ROADMAP.md

 ### Includes

-This code needs some ammount of restructuring.

-* Each inclusion creates a class.
+- [x] Each inclusion creates a class.
-* `requested_inclusions` (one's asked for by client),
+- [x] `requested_inclusions` (one's asked for by client),
-* build a set of all available inclusions, will be needed to produce links.
+- [x] build a set of all available inclusions, will be needed to produce links.
-* using a select, choose a subset of the available incluson classes

-- [ ] spec new DSL for specifying the `in scope` to avoid a using the to proc
+- [x] spec new DSL for specifying the `in scope` to avoid a using the to proc
-- [ ] Context object for models
+- [x] Context object for models
+- [x] export to collection ("includes" should be an array)
+- [ ] using a select, choose a subset of the available incluson classes
 - [ ] port belongs_to
 - [ ] has_one (update has one vote, called through include=my_votes)
 - [ ] belongs_to_many nested_comments_ids
-- [ ] export to collection
-- [ ] scoped_collection/scoped_resource should work on moped queries or mongoid collections
+- [ ] scoped\_collection/scoped\_resource should work on moped queries or mongoid collections
 - [ ] support nested routes.

 ## DSL cleanup